 Once delayed onset muscle soreness sets in, it can take days to recover, inhibiting performance.
 A primary benefit of taking ice baths regularly is the reduction of delayed onset muscle soreness (DOMS).
 When you want maximum prevention of post-exercise DOMS, look no further than ice baths!

-When Should You Take An Ice Bath?
+When Should You Take An Ice Bath for Back Pain?

 Whether night or day, ice baths can be beneficial for a sore back.
 While most folks take ice baths directly after a high-intensity workout in the heat, they're also great for treating sports injuries.
 Ice baths can even be taken in the afternoon to liven up your mental state.